Currymeister1/OSUE-Solutions-TUWien/README.md

 # OSUE-Solutions-TUWien
 My solutions for OSUE.
-Feel free to use them as your starting point.
+Feel free to use them as a starting point.
 Specially, if you are new to C-Programming.
 As a new programmer, it can be quite overwhelming to get started with C. Take more time for the first assignment.
-You will take some time to get used to C syntax.#
+You will need some time to get used to C syntax.#

 Even though, I have full points on almost every assignment.
 It doesn't mean, they are 100% right.
 They put a lot of value on defensive programming and depending on the tutor, you may or may not get away with it.
 Tip: Always check for return value of a function (e.g. malloc).